The Pitfalls of Managing Your Own Support Workers

 • “It got awkward when I had to end things.”

-• “I wasn’t comfortable being someone’s boss — especially when we got along.”
+• “I wasn’t comfortable being someone’s boss, especially when we got along.”

 • “I had no backup when they were sick, and no idea what to do.”

+We’re a provider, and yes, we benefit when people choose not to manage their own workers.
+That’s worth saying upfront.
 But this post isn’t about sales.
 It’s about sharing what we’ve seen — the things that trip people up, even when their intentions are good.

-We’ll always support your right to choose how your NDIS plan is managed — but we’re also happy to walk you through your options, no strings attached.
+We’ll always support your right to choose how your NDIS plan is managed.
+If you’d like to talk through your options, we’re happy to do that with no strings attached.
+Contact us if you’d like to know more.